HAWIBRYAN/my-portfolio/README.md

 3️⃣ Run the development server npm run dev
-Open http://localhost:3000 to see your site.
+Open http://localhost:3000 to see the site. customize as needed

-!!STILL A WORK IN PROGRESS
+!!STILL A WORK IN PROGRESS!!